modio/modio-unity-legacy/README.md

 or the [Releases page](https://github.com/modio/modio-unity/releases).
 If you have any previous versions of the plugin installed, it is highly recommended to delete them before importing a newer version.

+Alternatively, you can download an archive of the code using GitHub's download feature and place it in the Assets/Plugins directory within your Unity project.

 ## Getting started

 1. Implement support for user-generated content in your project.
 Maps, skins, or game modes are often a good place to start.